FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 ### MyVipCity.IpGeolocation

 In this project, we define some interfaces and classes that allow us to approximate where a given IP address is located in the map; that is, to find the latitude and longitude of a given IP address.
-For this, we use [IPInfoDB API](http://ipinfodb.com/ip_location_api.php)
+For this, we use [IPInfoDB API](http://ipinfodb.com/ip_location_api.php).

+### MyVipCity.Mailing.Contracts

+Here we define an interface for each transactional email that we need to send as well as the corresponding EmailModel.

+### MyVipCity.Mailing.Sendgrid

+In this class library we provide a concrete implementation for each interface defined in **MyVipCity.Mailing.Contracts**.
+Emails are sent using [SendGrid API](https://sendgrid.com/)